-A film featured at SHRM Executive Network's Visionaries Summit 2022 highlighted a handful of employers who are using lessons from the pandemic to build stronger employee connections.
+A film featured at the SHRM Executive Network's Visionaries Summit 2022 highlighted a handful of employers that are using lessons from the pandemic to build stronger employee connections.

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

 For all the troubles it dropped on the American workplace, the pandemic also triggered a flurry of innovative HR and employee relations ideas that organizations continue to benefit from today.
 Many of those initiatives revolve around ways to help employees connect to each other—and to the organization's culture—in this suddenly disconnected workplace.

 A new short film featured at SHRM Executive Network's recent Visionaries Summit 2022 highlighted a handful of companies and their efforts to build belonging and a more inclusive culture in a post-pandemic world, including:

 "The world has been through trauma, but the fact is, we learned a lot," said Brent Hyder, the chief people officer at Salesforce.
 "But now we're saying … wait a minute, we need to get super connected.
 We need to be connected in our culture.
 The pandemic changed all of that."

 Hyder said team connections are still the number one ask from Salesforce employees.
 Last year, Salesforce established an employee experience team whose entire goal is to ensure employees are connected and engaged.
 One key step: encouraging—and making it easier for—employees to find connections within all three of these professional communities: